-This course examines how we gather, describe, and make decisions from data.
+This course examines how we gather, describe, and make

+Statistics/ or Advanced Statistics 1.0 credit Full year decisions from data.
 Examples used come from the areas of sports, medical research, politics, business, and numerous other areas.
 Students will learn how to describe data visually and numerically, how to plan a study, a poll, or an experiment, and finally how to draw reasonable conclusions from their data.
 While this course does serve as preparation for the AP Statistics Exam, the more important outcome of the class is that students will learn to be discerning consumers of information who can make educated determinations about the reasonableness of statistical arguments and the scope of the conclusions that can (and can't) be drawn from real world data.
 The ability to communicate and explain processes and conclusions using correct statistical terminology and vocabulary will be stressed throughout the course.
 Note: Students electing to take the Honors level course will complete a culminating project in lieu of AP exam preparation.